BrianBanne/Chatroom/README.md

 IP and PORT the server is running from.

 ### Known limitations
-The bots are session-based, so by refreshing the browser, the bot-context is lost, but is
+The bots are session-based, so by refreshing the browser, the bot-context is lost, but the bots still lives on in the server.